Our School Community

 Valley Stream Union Free School District 24 is a unique elementary school district.

-Twenty thousand residents make their home in Valley Stream Union Free School District 24, which is located in the Village of Valley Stream.
-The School District also includes a portion of the Village of Lynbrook.
+Twenty thousand residents make their home in Valley Stream Union Free School District 24, which is located in Valley Stream.
+The School District also includes a portion of Lynbrook and Hewlett.
 The residents of the community have long supported its schools with their involvement and with their approval of our annual budget.

-A District with high expectations for excellence from its staff and its students, Valley Stream 24 employs over 139 professional staff members and 87 civil service personnel.
+A District with high expectations for excellence from its staff and its students, Valley Stream 24 employs about 120 professional staff members and 82 civil service personnel.
 Educational leadership is provided by our Superintendent of Schools, Edward M. Fale, Ph.D.
-His administration includes a Director of Finance and Operations, Director of Curriculum, Director of Special Education,and three Building Principals.
+His administration includes a Director of Curriculum, Director of Finance and Operations, Director of Instructional Technology and Data Administration, Director of Special Education, and three Building Principals.